polyrythmie/harb/harb/etc/scoretemplate.md

 D#3-6c (155 Hz)
 B2+7c (124 Hz)

+thus music must be always relative*.
+Chord diagrams will be used for spring drum movements/alterations

 Each string to have its own staff for fingering
 - regular note-heads are regular fingerings
 - harmonics have circles with a harmonic number in brackets if necessary,